Understanding Our Services

 Saying goodbye to our precious pets is never easy.
 We believe that our beloved pets deserve a peaceful and dignified farewell.
 It is important to us that you have all the information you need to feel comfortable about moving forward.

-When our vet arrives they will perform a physical assessment of your pet address any questions or concerns that you might have.
+When our vet arrives they will perform a physical assessment of your pet and address any questions or concerns that you might have.
 This is also the time that they can talk through options for after-care with you if you have not already made a decision.

 Our vet will talk you through what to expect at each stage of this journey.
 It is your special time with them, for cuddles, for extra treats or simply loving them.
 Your pet will be given a gentle sedative to help them relax into a deep sleep.
-Only once your pet is comfortably asleep will our vet make preparations to administer the last anaesthetic injection.
+Only once your pet is comfortably asleep will our vet make preparations to administer the euthanasia injection.

 At the end of the visit, our vet will talk through your chosen aftercare plan and what to expect – whether this be private cremation or home burial.
 It is also at this time that we will create memorial items if you would like them – paw print, nose prints and fur clippings are complimentary.